TheFrug/Seekers-of-New-Tiena/DM/Session Prep/One Shots/Captain Cardbeard/One Shot - Captain Cardbeard and the Geas.md

 ### Interest
 - **Hook:** Hired by Captain Cardbeard
 - **Rewards:** A share of the treasure once pawned by Captain Cardbeard
-- **Perils:** Kuo-Toa cultists, Booga-Booga's digestive system.
+- **Perils:** Kuo-Toa cultists, [[Booga-Booga]]'s digestive system.

 ### Secrets
 **Twist:**
-- Secret 1: Captain Cardbeard has been to Littlerock Island before.
+- Secret 1: Captain Cardbeard has been to [[Littlerock Island]] before.
 In fact, his blunder here is why that big whale started mind controlling its denizens and working its tentacles around to eat stuff
 - Secret 2: Grimm, the solitary orc fisherman, is one of the survivors of Cardbeard's crew.
 He resents Cardbeard for abandoning them in the whale cave.
 - Secret 3: The Kuo-Toa Shaman leading the cult is actually a Sea Hag in disguise who has concocted a scheme to fish out this whale's belly for treasure, and plans to continue doing so, draining one island at a time.